Attachment Anxiety: What It Is And How It Affects Your Relationships

 Attachment styles

-Attachment theory also outlines a number of attachment styles.
+Attachment theory also outlines a number of attachment styles, such as the anxious attachment style.
 Mary Ainsworth, a colleague of Bowlby’s, further developed attachment theory to define different attachment styles.
-Her “Strange Situation” experiment, in which children were separated from attachment figures in a lab setting, identified three types of attachment, secure attachment, anxious-avoidant attachment, and anxious-resistant attachment
+Her “Strange Situation” experiment, in which children were separated from attachment figures in a lab setting, identified three types of attachment, secure attachment, anxious-avoidant attachment, and anxious-resistant attachment.

 Secure attachment is just how it sounds.
-Children with this attachment style are healthily attached to their parent or caregiver.
+Children with a secure attachment style are healthily attached to their parent or caregiver.
 They trust that that person will be there for them.

 Anxious-avoidant children didn’t express distress when separated from their caregivers and actively avoided them even when they were reintroduced to the room, diverting their attention elsewhere.
 The study found that about 20% of children exhibit this attachment style.